spyder-ide/spyder-unittest/README.md

 This is a plugin for Spyder that integrates popular unit test frameworks.
 It allows you to run tests and view the results.

-## Status

-This is a work in progress.
-It is quite useable, but there is obvious room for improvement.
 The plugin supports the `unittest` framework in the Python standard library and the `py.test` and `nose` testing frameworks.
+Support for `py.test` is most complete at the moment.

 ## Installation